KerberosSDR is currently out of stock.

 On these pages you can set all the settings as in the GUI, and view the graphs.
 Settings will only be updated once you click on the "Update" or "Start" buttons.

-KeberosSDR Other Notes
+KeberosSDR Notes and Troubleshooting

 In hot environments with stale air, KerberosSDR may lose sample sync if the device gets too hot.
 In this case keep the device cool with a small amount of airflow.
 The bottom side of the box acts as a heatsink, so another tip is to place the box upside down or on its side, so that heat can dissipate better.

-Block/Buffer Size (Advanced)
+Block/Buffer Size (Advanced Setting)

 The block size is set by default to 256.
 A lower block size results in faster update rates, but less processing gain.
 This is most apparent with passive radar, where a lower block size results in less resolution.